A Discrete Variational Derivation of Accelerated Methods in Optimization: From Gradient Descent to Nesterov's Accelerated Gradient

 The continuous analogue of \eqref{eq:cm:single} is the second order ODE

 that turns out to be the equation of motion of a Lagrangian system when \(P=\nabla f\) (Lemma \ref{thm:sodevar}).
 Then \(x(t)\) traces the motion of a point mass in a well given by \(f\).
+We therefore drop \(P\) and stick here on with \(\nabla f\).

-A further an crucial step towards improving GD (and CM) was given in 1983 by Nesterov, a former student of Polyak.
-In \cite{Nesterov}, Nesterov presented a new method, coined after him as Nesterov's Accelerated Gradient (NAG), similar to CM but with a slight change of unexpected consequences.
+A further an crucial step towards improving GD (and PHB/CM) was given in \citeyear{Nesterov} by \citeauthor{Nesterov}, a former student of Polyak.
+He presented a new method, coined after him as Nesterov's Accelerated Gradient (NAG), similar to PHB/CM but with a slight change of unexpected consequences.
 A naive derivation from \eqref{eq:cm:single} is almost immediate: Introduce a new variable \(y_k\) in \eqref{eq:cm:single} so it can be easily rewritten as the equivalent method

 where discrete-time dependence has been added to the coefficients \(\mu,\eta\) for convenience.
 Replace the \(x\)'s of the momentum term (right hand side of the second equation \eqref{eq:cm:head}) by \(y\)'s to get the new and non-equivalent method